jacksonpkennedy/ds5030-project-1/README.md

 Describe the data clearly -- particularly any missing data that might impact your analysis -- and the provenance of your dataset.
 Who collected the data and why?
 (10/100 pts)

+## Data Description

+The data used in this analysis was collected off of Kaggle, found [here](https://www.kaggle.com/datasets/robbypeery/college-basketball-pbp-23-24?resource=download).
+The dataset is already very cleaned and didn't have any erroneous data.
+However, the dataset struggled to capture some possession data, especially for the smaller conference teams.
+This is to be expected, as the data is collected from play-by-play logs that are manually entered by statisticians at each game.
+In order to account for this, we filtered our dataset to only include games that had clean possession data for both teams.
+The dataset was collected to provide a comprehensive view of college basketball games, including play-by-play events, scores, and other relevant statistics.
+This data is often used for sports analytics, performance analysis, and strategic planning by teams and analysts.

+The creator of the dataset is Robby Peery, who is a data scientist and sports enthusiast.
+He collected the data to provide a resource for sports analysts, researchers, and fans interested in college basketball statistics.
+The dataset aims to facilitate analysis and insights into game dynamics, player performance, and team strategies.

 ## Phenomenon Description
 What phenomenon are you modeling?
 Provide a brief background on the topic, including definitions and details that are relevant to your analysis.
 Clearly describe its main features, and support those claims with data where appropriate.
 (10/100 pts)